johnbillion/rave-wordpress/readme.md

 ## What's not tested?

-This approach does *not*:
+This approach:

-* Detect malicious or unwanted code that gets inserted into the Subversion or Git source code repos and subsequently makes it into the published package.
+* Does **not** detect malicious or unwanted code that gets committed to the Subversion source code repo and subsequently makes it into the published package.
-* Detect a targeted attack that can vary the contents of the package based on a parameter such as the IP address making the request.
+* Does **not** detect a targeted attack that causes the contents of the package to vary based on a parameter such as the IP address or user agent of the client making the request.
+* Does **not** verify the contents of the bundled Akismet plugin.
-* Deal with build provenance, attestation, software signing, SBOMs, or make tea.
+* Does **not** deal with build provenance verification or software signing.

 ## Reproducible WordPress